 Top Attractions in Cebu

 If you’re flying into Cebu, you will be landing in Mactan Island.
 Mactan is Cebu’s playground and it’s a place you can indulge yourself in life’s pleasures.
-Mactan resorts and spas are located around the island and many are luxurious and upmarket, the most popular being the Shangri-la Cebu Resort, Plantation Bay Resort and Crimson Resort to name a few.
+Mactan resorts and spas are located around the island and many are luxurious and upmarket, the most popular being the Shangri-la Cebu Resort, Plantation Bay Resortt and Crimson Resort to name a few.
 For the more budget conscious the island still offers plenty of options with cheaper hotels and resorts in Mactan, we have provided a detailed list of resorts and hotels in Cebu.
 For those who enjoy bargain hunting, Cebu City offers some great shopping opportunities.
 Cebu City has 2 large shopping malls with more being built.
 Nightlife in Cebu, while on a smaller scale to Manila has some exciting bars and clubs to keep most party goers happy.
 Whether it’s just to listen to a live band or dance, Cebu bars and discos go on until the early hours of the morning.
 Cebu has some fantastic diving, so if you’re a scuba diver or would like to learn you should be heading to Moalboal, Malapascua or to the south to Lilo-an.
 Beach lovers will find that the beaches in Cebu are some of the finest in the world, if you’re looking for a beach resort in Cebu you should check out Bantayan Island, Camotes Island, Sumilon Island, Malapascua, Mactan Island, Moalbaol (white beach area), Badian Island or Sogod (Alegre Resort).
 If you’re a golfer, you should look at Cebu City, San Remigio, Danao, Badian or Bogo City.
+The popular whale shark watching can be seen in Oslob.
 For Further afield from Cebu, Bohol is just a couple of hours away by fast craft, there you can enjoy scuba diving, great beaches and some of Bohol’s natural wonders like the Chocolate Hills.

 Cebu Island is a long narrow island stretching 225 km (140 mi) from north to south and one of the most densely populated islands of the Philippines.
 Cebu is located roughly in the middle of the Philippines and is surrounded by 167 neighbouring smaller islands the biggest ones being Mactan, Bantayan, Malapascua, Olango and the Camotes Islands.
 All five of these islands represent Cebu’s biggest tourist destinations.